Symbolic Actions – ideas for your wedding ceremony

 Why do we need symbolic actions in wedding ceremonies?

 Symbolic actions like exchanging rings lend extra weight and impact to the words of a ceremony.
-How you create these rituals in your own ceremony should reflect your own style and outlook on life.
-Using symbolic actions thoughtfully and creatively is a memorable way to make the ceremony your own.
+How you create these rituals in your own ceremony should reflect your own personal style and outlook on life.
+Using symbolic actions thoughtfully and creatively is certainly a memorable way to make the ceremony your own.

 Making an entrance